Silverton Christmas Market: 2025 Dates & Info

 And possibly for several states around.

-With the claim of over one million lights along with tons more fun and various activities for both children and adults alike, this could be the one don’t miss holiday event for you.
+With the claim of over one and a half million lights along with tons more fun and various activities for both children and adults alike, this could be the one don’t miss holiday event for you.

 Silverton Market, formerly Christmas in the Garden, is hosted at the Oregon Garden Resort in Silverton, Oregon.
 It is no longer hosted inside the Oregon Garden but instead hosted on the grounds of the Oregon Garden Resort.
 This is due to management changes on the property.